awsdocs/amazon-ec2-user-guide/doc_source/elastic-ip-addresses-eip.md

 To migrate an Elastic IP address, it must not be associated with an instance\.
 For more information about disassociating an Elastic IP address from an instance, see [Disassociating an Elastic IP Address and Reassociating with a Different Instance](#using-instance-addressing-eips-associating-different)\.

 You can migrate as many EC2\-Classic Elastic IP addresses as you can have in your account\.
 However, when you migrate an Elastic IP address to EC2\-VPC, it counts against your Elastic IP address limit for EC2\-VPC\.
-You cannot migrate an Elastic IP address if it will result in you exceeding your limit\.
+You cannot migrate an Elastic IP address if it will result in your exceeding your limit\.
 Similarly, when you restore an Elastic IP address to EC2\-Classic, it counts against your Elastic IP address limit for EC2\-Classic\.
 For more information, see [Elastic IP Address Limit](#using-instance-addressing-limit)\.

 You cannot migrate an Elastic IP address that has been allocated to your account for less than 24 hours\.